 Occasionally, notarized documents that will be used in a different country may require a further step called authentication.

-Authentication is used to verify the authority of the notary as well as the notary’s seal and signature.
+Authentication is used to verify the signature, seal, and good standing of a notary public.
 In countries that are members of the Hague Convention, this is called an “apostille certificate”.
 Because Canada is not a member of the Hague Convention, we call this process “authentication”.

 Authentication can involve various steps, depending on the requirements of the country where the document is heading:

-If your document requires authentication, you need to find out what steps must be taken to satisfy the requirements of the destination country.
+If your document requires authentication, you need to find out what steps are required for the destination country.

 There are certain types of documents that we cannot or will not witness or notarize: